Musical Miles Podcast Real Roads. Real Songs. Real Stories.

 filler@godaddy.com

 Just two weeks later, we sat down for our very first interview with singer/songwriter Heath Clark.
 In many ways, Heath was the perfect choice for our debut guest.
-His family’s band — which included his father, grandfather, and uncle — had performed at our wedding reception back in 1983, bringing the story of Musical Miles full circle from the very beginning.
+His family’s band — which included his father, grandfather, and uncle — had performed at our wedding reception back in 1983, bringing the story of the Musical Miles Podcast full circle from the very beginning.

 Along the way, we realized that the perfect musical equation is built around four distinct components: